-Last week the Republican majority in the House of Representatives passed a budget that slashes taxes for corporations and high-income taxpayers while drastically cutting federal assistance for food and other safety-net programs.
+Recently the Republican majority in the House of Representatives passed Donald Trump’s “Big Beautiful Bill,” which slashes taxes for corporations and high-income taxpayers while drastically cutting federal assistance for healthcare, food, and other safety-net programs.
 It’s hard to imagine a more dramatic expression of contemporary “conservative” ideology that dominates today’s ongoing political debate.
 It’s straight out of Atlas Shrugged, based on the tragically misguided notion that brilliant, driven individuals produce the country’s wealth and are solely responsible for creating jobs for the rest of us.
+Coauthors Mike Lapham and Brian Miller debunk this central premise in conservative ideology in their thoughtful and impeccably reasoned new book, The Self-Made Myth.

-Brian Miller and Mike Lapham’s thoughtful and impeccably reasoned new book, The Self-Made Myth, goes straight to the heart of the conservative argument that favors limited government and coddling the rich.
-Rather than quibble about this program or that issue, or fasten on the transparently shoddy logic of a Republican budget that promises to reduce the federal deficit when in fact it will surely increase it, Miller and Lapham’s argument strikes at the fundamental values and assumptions underlying today’s conservatism.
+Miller and Lapham go straight to the heart of the conservative argument that favors limited government and coddling the rich.
+Rather than quibble about this program or that issue, or fasten on the transparently shoddy logic of Republican ideology that glorifies balanced budgets when in fact the new bill it will surely increase it immensely, Miller and Lapham’s argument strikes at the fundamental values and assumptions underlying today’s conservatism.

 The Self-Made Myth, and the Truth About How Government Helps Individuals and Businesses Succeed by Brian Miller and Mike Lapham (2012) 218 pages ★★★★★